Castiel-98/Self-Controlled-Window-and-Curtain-System/README.md

 # Self-Controlled-Window-and-Curtain-System
 This is opened for the code submission of CPS 4951 W04.
 <br>
+Group Member:
-- Lu Zhen
+Lu Zhen
-- - JIn Hao
+JIn Hao
-- - Wan Zhihao
+Wan Zhihao
--  - Wang jingyu.
+Wang jingyu.
--  - JIng Hanming
+JIng Hanming